BDanalysis/CNV-KOF/README.md

 ## Running
-CNV-LOF requires two input files, a bam file and a reference folder, the folder contains the reference sequence for each chromosome of the bam file。
+CNV-KOF requires two input files, a bam file and a reference folder, the folder contains the reference sequence for each chromosome of the bam file.

 ### runnig command
-python CNV-LOF.py [bamfile] [reference] [output] [binSize] [segCount] [k]
+python CNV-KOF.py [bamfile] [reference] [output] [binSize] [segCount] [k] [h]

 ·bamfile: a bam file
 ·reference: the reference folder path
 ·output:the the output file path
-·binSize: the window size ('1000'by default) ·segCount: the number of  partitions to CBS ('50' by default)· ·K:the parameters of the LOF ('10' by default)
+·binSize: the window size ('1000'by default) ·segCount: the number of  partitions to CBS ('50' by default)· ·k: the k-distance parameter of the KOF ('10' by default) ·h: the bandwidth parameter of the KOF ('O.2' by default)

 ### run the default example
-python CNV-LOF.py test.bam /Users/jong/oc_svm/reference /Users/jong/oc_svm/result 1000 50 10
+python CNV-KOF.py test.bam /Users/jong/oc_svm/reference /Users/jong/oc_svm/result 1000 50 10 0.2

 Finally, two result files will be generated, one is the mutation information of detection and the other is the statistical data